DatavenueLiveObjects/Android-mobile-application-in-link-with-Live-Objects-for-field-technicians/README.md

 Copyright (C) 2016 Orange

-This software is distributed under the terms and conditions of the 'Apache-2.0' license which can be found in the file 'license.txt' in this package distribution or at
+This software is distributed under the terms and conditions of the 'Apache-2.0' license which can be found in the file 'LICENSE.txt' in this package distribution or at

 http://www.apache.org/licenses/LICENSE-2.0

 ### Third-Party Code

-This software includes the following third-party code which can be found in the file 'thirdparties.txt' in this package distribution:
+This software includes the following third-party code which can be found in the file 'THIRD-PARTY.txt' in this package distribution:

 * Android AppCompat Library V7 1.1.0 Apache License 2.0
 * Play Services Maps 17.0.0 Android Software Development Kit License